omitindelphi/ColorBand/README.md

   SVG: string;

+  // how to put color strips on canvas

   SVG := ColorBandsOfListMovable(	Canvas,
 									Rect(Cell.Left, Cell.Top, Cell.Right, Cell.Bottom),
 									ColorList, BandWidth, BandShift, 'A some text'
 								);

+Bandwidth - it is width of single colored cell;
+BandShift - it is shift of colored pattern by X axis.

+Function returns SVG presentation of colored rectangle, with comments.

-Used Spring4Delphi framework for collection handling, and testing is done using DunitX framework;
+Used Spring4Delphi framework for collection handling ( I like interfaced collections) , and testing is done using DunitX framework;

 https://bitbucket.org/sglienke/spring4d